artluai/spoolcast/SHOT_LIST_SPEC.md

 Do not use ad hoc labels unless the system is updated to support them.

+### `Chunk`
+Required grouping identifier.

+A chunk groups one or more adjacent shot-list rows under a single AI-generated illustration.

+Format expectation:
+- short stable id
+- examples: `C1`, `C2`, `C3`, or descriptive labels like `C1-hook`, `C2-question`

+Rules:
+- beats with the same `Chunk` value share one illustration
+- chunks must be contiguous in the shot list — do not skip rows and return to the same chunk later unless the narrative explicitly calls for reuse
+- a chunk should be short enough that one image can represent what is being said across all its beats
+- if a chunk intentionally reuses a prior chunk's illustration, the shot list must say so explicitly (e.g. `reuse of C1`)

+Used by:
+- scene generation — one illustration per unique chunk
+- preprocessor — one frame folder per unique chunk
+- render — chunks are the timeline scheduling unit

 ## Required Fields For A Valid Beat

 At minimum, a beat must have: